Can I bring along my partner, family or friend to my appointment?

 Do I have to hold private health insurance to see a TasWomen specialist?

 Private health insurance is not required for a TasWomen specialist consultation.
-If you do not hold private health insurance and wish to have private obstetric care or surgery at Hobart Private Hospital, our TasWomen reception team can provide you with a quote for your likely out-of-pocket fees.
+If you do not hold private health insurance and wish to have private obstetric care or surgery at a private hospital, our TasWomen reception team can provide you with a quote for your likely out-of-pocket fees.

 If you are planning a pregnancy or surgical treatment it is important to consider the policy waiting time after commencing private health insurance cover.
 Most Australian private health insurers mandate a 12 month waiting period, which even if you have planned for a 9 month pregnancy, can be problematic if you have your baby early.
 Approximately 1 in 12 Australian babies are born preterm (before 37 weeks).